How is Voice Produced

 There are correct and incorrect ways to breathe, and it is important we have strong breath support as a good foundation for voice production.

 The sound then travels further up to the filter which is made up of the bony spaces in our throat and head, such as the mouth and the nasal cavity.
-Together with our teeth, tongue and lips, we shape the airstream and sound to vibrate in different ways.
+Together with our teeth, tongue and lips, we shape the air and sound to vibrate in different ways.
 This is what makes our voice sound unique.